GDP in India

 India - GDP (billions of U.S. Dollars)

-Commenting on India’s GDP outlook, Prakash Sakpal a senior economist at ING, noted:
+Commenting on India’s GDP outlook, Barnabas Gan, an economist at UOB, noted:

 India - GDP (USD bn) Data